World's Strongest Tag Determination League: 1991

 The 1991 Tag League, featuring 13 teams, was held from November 16 to December 6.
 It was also to decide the vacant World Tag Team Championship.

 1992

 The 1992 Tag League, featuring 11 teams, was held from November 14 to December 4.
 It was also to decide the vacant World Tag Team Championship.

 1993

 The 1993 Tag League, featuring 8 teams, was held from November 13 to December 2.
 It was also to decide the vacant World Tag Team Championship.
 Giant Baba replaced Ted DiBiase as Stan Hansen's partner after one match due to injury.

-1Hansen and Ted DiBiase originally defeated Slinger & Smothers in 7:11; however, when Baba replaced DiBiase, the teams wrestled a rematch.
+1Hansen and Ted DiBiase originally defeated Slinger and Smothers in 7:11; however, when Baba replaced DiBiase, the teams wrestled a rematch.

 1994

 The 1994 Tag League, featuring 10 teams, was held from November 19 to December 10.
 It was also to decide the vacant World Tag Team Championship.

 1995

 The 1995 Tag League, featuring 10 teams, was held from November 18 to December 9.